john-wigg/LaserDiodeDriver/README.md

 Exempt from this is the `Setup.ino` sketch which uses the [SoftI2cMaster](https://github.com/TrippyLighting/SoftI2cMaster) library and is licensed under the GNU GPLv3.

 The `Setup.ino` sketch has been originally created by Jan Knipper (https://github.com/jknipper/mcp4728_program_address) and is used [with the author's permission](https://github.com/jknipper/mcp4728_program_address/issues/1).

+This project uses the [serial](https://github.com/wjwwood/serial) library which is available under the MIT license.